-"Cross-Border Liberal Arts Courses" (all in English; two credits per course)

-- The course will be conducted in 2Q and 4Q, five times as livestreamed lectures and twice as on-demand lectures.
+- "Cross-Boundary Liberal Arts Courses" (all in English; two credits per course) - The course will be conducted in 2Q and 4Q, five times as livestreamed lectures and twice as on-demand lectures.
 The content taught in 2Q and 4Q are identical, so please take the course in either quarter. - Livestreamed lectures are scheduled for every other Saturday (periods 1-4) and will be conducted using Zoom.
 Please check the course syllabus and select a quarter in which you will be able to attend all dates.
 Because these courses focus on group work, authorized absences will not be accepted in principle.
-For details regarding absence, please check the course syllabus.
+For arrangements for absences due to sickness and other unavoidable reasons, please check the course syllabus.